Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 Event
 ~~~~~
-| You have to define event, depending on its severity type:
+| You have to define event, depending on its severity level:
 | TrivialEvent, MinorEvent, MajorEvent, CriticalEvent, BlockerEvent

 To define an event with arguments, you must append a tuple of (argument name, argument type) pairs.
 The names of the arguments must be enclosed with single or double quotes.